bruceravel/BLA-XANES/doc/metis/files.rst

    :target: ../_images/metis_files_rxes.png
    :align: center

-   :demeter:`metis`'s files tool in RXES mode.
+   :demeter:`metis`'s files tool in VRXES mode.

 In this case, a scan file is used to correlate image numbers with energies.
 There is a list of elastic files, but no separate list of